17 Major Ways You're Cooking a Turkey Wrong

 "The skin of the turkey is a great place to trap flavors.
 When preparing your turkey, lift the skin up and put slices of butter against the meat.
 The butter will soak into the turkey meat, leaving the bird extra flavorful," says Shea.

-Make sure to check the internal temp with a meat thermometer
+Mistake: Not checking the internal temperature with a meat thermometer

 This is arguably the most important thing you can do to check that your turkey is done and safe for you and your guests to eat.
 The internal temperature you're looking for is 165 degrees Fahrenheit, so make sure you have a meat thermometer.